Veera Theerapat: Personal life

 His father, the son of Chinese immigrants born in Thailand, was a rice trader in Nakhon Sawan who continued the family's business from his own father.
 His mother was a merchant of mixed Chinese and Lao Wiang descent from Saraburi.
+He has one older sister and one younger brother.
 Theerapat is married but has no children.
 During his holidays, he spends his days at his weekend house in Chon Daen District, Phetchabun Province, where he named it "Arsom Sonthaya" (อาศรมสนธยา, "twilight hermitage").